Urban Cowboy

-Urban Cowboy is a 1980 American romantic Western film directed by James Bridges.
-The plot concerns the love-hate relationship between Buford "Bud" Davis (John Travolta) and Sissy (Debra Winger).
-The film's success was credited for spurring a mainstream revival of country music.
-Much of the action revolves around activities at Gilley's Club, a football-field-sized honky tonk in Pasadena, Texas.
+Urban Cowboy is a 1980 American neo-Western romantic drama film directed by James Bridges, based on the 1978 Esquire article "The Ballad of the Urban Cowboy" by Aaron Latham.
+The film takes place in Pasadena, Texas, and follows the turbulent marriage between young blue-collar couple Buford "Bud" Davis (John Travolta) and Sissy (Debra Winger).
+Their conflicts unfold against the country-western nightlife of Gilley's Club, a large honky-tonk where dancing, drinking, and mechanical bull riding dominate their social lives.

+Urban Cowboy premiered on June 5, 1980, in Houston, and was given a wide theatrical release by Paramount Pictures the following day.
+The film received mixed to generally positive reviews from critics and was a box-office success, grossing $53.3 million worldwide against a $13 million budget.
+The film's influence contributed to the early-1980s "Urban Cowboy" movement, which brought country music, western fashion, and associated nightlife into greater mainstream popularity in the United States.

 Plot

-Buford "Bud" Davis moves to Pasadena, Texas for an oil refinery job where his uncle, Bob Davis, works.
-Bud wants to earn enough money to buy land near his hometown of Spur.
+Buford "Bud" Davis moves to Pasadena, Texas for a job at the oil refinery where his uncle, Bob Davis, works.
+Bud hopes to earn enough money to buy land near his hometown of Spur.
 While staying with Bob and his family, Bud embraces the local nightlife, including Gilley's, a popular Pasadena bar and nightclub.

-There, Bud meets fellow Gilley's patron, Sissy.
-They marry soon after and buy a mobile home, settling into a routine of working during the day and socializing at Gilley's at night.
-Bud enjoys riding the mechanical bull, but when Sissy wants to try, Bud forbids it.
+Bud meets fellow Gilley's patron Sissy, and the two fall in love.
+They soon marry, buy a mobile home, and settle into a routine of working during the day and socializing at Gilley's at night.
+Bud enjoys riding the mechanical bull, but when Sissy wants to try it, he forbids her, insisting that women should not ride it.

-Wes Hightower, a recently paroled convict and prison rodeo champion, is hired to operate Gilley's mechanical bull.
+Wes Hightower, a recently paroled bank robber and prison rodeo champion, is hired to operate Gilley's mechanical bull.
 One evening, a drunken Bud becomes enraged when Wes flirtatiously tips his hat at Sissy.
-A fist fight ensues, with Wes besting Bud.
-Wanting to impress Bud, Sissy secretly spends time at Gilley's where Wes teaches her how to ride the mechanical bull.
-When Sissy successfully rides the bull, Bud is angry that she defied him.
-During Bud's ride, Wes intentionally swings the bull around hard, breaking Bud's arm.
-At home, Bud and Sissy argue.
-She claims that Bud is jealous because she rides the bull better than him, causing Bud to slap Sissy and throw her out of their mobile home.
-Some nights later, Bud sees Sissy at Gilley's and gives her a smile, but she ignores him.
-Bud angrily retaliates by dancing with Pam, the daughter of a rich oilman.
-Bud makes sure that Sissy sees them leaving together.
-Sissy moves in with Wes, who lives in a run-down trailer behind Gilley's.
+A fistfight ensues, with Wes besting Bud.
+Wanting to impress Bud, Sissy secretly spends time at Gilley's, where Wes teaches her how to ride the mechanical bull.

+While out at Gilley's, Sissy displays her bull-riding skills, but Bud becomes angry that she defied him.
+Attempting to match her, Bud gets on the bull, but Wes intentionally operates it erratically, causing Bud to fall off and break his arm.
+At home, Sissy argues that Bud is jealous because she rides the bull better, causing Bud to slap her and throw her out of the house.
+Several nights later, Bud sees Sissy at Gilley's and smiles at her, though she ignores him.
+Bud retaliates by dancing with Pam, a wealthy oilman's daughter, and makes sure that Sissy sees them leaving together.
+Sissy moves in with Wes, who lives in a run-down trailer next to Gilley's.